Do Go On - 206 - Dungeons and Dragons

 So the premise he was developing was simple yet revolutionary.

-Players would portray only a single character, rather than an army, and would explore underground
+rather than an army and would explore underground dungeons

-dungeons, which were that improvised their way through puzzles and challenges.
-So Dave played various games with his friends in the basement, improving the game and adding
+So Dave played various games with his friends in the basement,

-in different rules as time went by.
+improving the game and adding in different rules as time went by.

-One thing he found was the players were having so much fun with the characters that they
+One thing he found was that the players were having so much fun

-had created that they were sad when the game and their characters ended.
+that they were sad when the game and their characters ended.

-that their characters in the story would carry over from session to session
+so he decided that their characters in the story would carry over

-where the characters working cooperatively and improving their skill sets over time.
+and improving their skill sets over time.

 So rather than creating that amazing background to the character,

-The next game, you're a similar wizard in a similar forest.
+the next game, you're a similar wizard in a similar forest.

-Oh, similar, not the same.
+Well, similar, not the same.

 Well, the same.

-So I I do have a fair picture in my head.
-I reckon I've seen it.
-It's probably on Freaks and Geeks as well
+So I do have a fair picture in my head.

 It's one of those things that you just sort of pick up bits and pieces of knowledge.

-Yeah, it's just everywhere.
+Yeah, that's just everywhere.

 You get it.

-They played on that.
+They play it on that.

-Well, let me just say, for those who are very confused, I've got a little section of this
+Well, let me just say, for those who are very confused,

-show where I, as a new, try and explain a game I've never played.
+I've got a little section of this show where I, as a noob, try and explain a game I've never played.

-Great!
 This sounds fun and infuriating for people who do know about it.

 Yeah, there's many apologies written into the text.